 - Thyme is fairly indestructible.
 A perennial, it will go dormant in the fall, then revive by itself in the spring.

 - Parsley, a biennial, will withstand a light frost.
 In Zone 5 or colder, cover it on cold nights.
-It has a long taproot and does not transplant well.
+It has a long taproot and does not transplant well, so you’re better off starting a new plant come spring.

 - Chives are hardy perennials.
 Dig up a clump and pot it, then let the foliage die down and freeze for several weeks.
 Bring the pot indoors to a sunny, cool spot.
 Water well and harvest chives throughout the winter.